 “We are focusing on scandium and amorphous alloys [bulk metallic glasses based on zirconium], which I handle,” Suzannah says.
 This rare-earth element is generating significant interest in the aircraft industry for its good strength-to-weight ratio.

-While new markets are always on the company’s watch list, so too are new regions - it is gravitating toward Asia.
+New horizons While new markets are always on the company’s watch list, so too are new regions – it is gravitating toward Asia.
 “Not long ago, we signed our biggest contract with Japan,” Suzannah says.

 This was achieved thanks to her long familiarity with the country and to her language skills.